 While the business had its up and downs over the decades, their saving and investing habits allowed Calvin and Beverly to retire in their early 60’s.
 This is while raising four children and putting them through University (co-op work terms helped).

 Even though they gave up their main source of income, their retirement is currently funded through rental and investment income, and a small amount of CPP and OAS.
 In alignment with their conservative nature, they made sure to retire without any debt.
-They still maintain a modest lifestyle spending their time with their grand kids, the local church and some travel.
+They still maintain a modest lifestyle spending their time with their grandkids, a local church, and some travel.

 Putting it All Together

 I owe a lot to Calvin and Beverly.
-Among many other things, without Calvin and Beverly moving to Canada, I wouldn’t have the financial mindset that I have today.
+Among many other things, without Calvin and Beverly moving to Canada and facing some financial adversity, I probably wouldn’t have the financial mindset that I have today.